hazelcast/hazelcast-reference-manual/daux/docs/06_Distributed_Data_Structures/09_Lock.md

 - Hazelcast IMap also provides locking support on the entry level with the method `IMap.lock(key)`.
 Although the same infrastructure is used, `IMap.lock(key)` is not an ILock and it is not possible to expose it directly.

+#### ILock vs. IMap.lock

+ILock-based locks use system resources even when they are not acquired.
+You have to call `destroy()`, but this can have a side effect when another thread is trying to acquire it.
+They are a good choice when you have a limited number of locks.
+The IMap-based locks are auto-destructed.
+They use no resources when they are not acquired.
+This implies they are invisible for monitoring unless they are being hold by some thread.

 ### Synchronizing Threads with ICondition